 First I would like to announce some important news from SME Alliance and not least because it is relevant to today's meeting.
 As you all know, the three directors of SME Alliance up until now have been me (Nikki), Nick Gould and Jon Welsby.
 For no other reason than huge personal commitments, Jon has resigned as a director and much as Nick and I are gutted, we fully appreciate it is a demanding job and one that, for the moment, Jon is struggling to fulfil along with the extraordinary work load he has to deal with.
 He is of course still a dedicated member of SME Alliance and someone we continue to rely on for help, support and advice.

 I would just point out that in order to fully identify the falsification or manipulation of documentation in central files has taken hours of work because “everything is in the detail.”
 Not only that but I can confirm that, as someone who spends hours reading the documents forwarded by members, I, like so many other people who are not experts in the field, very often fail to see the significance of what I am reading.
-So – many thanks to Andy who has raised these issues and also to Steve and the advisers of SME Alliance who have the ability to recognise issues and facts that could have so easily have fallen by the wayside.
+So – many thanks to Andy who has raised these issues and also to the advisers of SME Alliance who have the ability to recognise issues and facts that could have so easily have fallen by the wayside.

 The end result is today we have presented a considerable amount of evidence to the FCA which will now have to be very carefully considered and acted on.
 How they will react?
 I don't know – and I don't know this in any other sense than the obvious fact that the representatives of the FCA will have to have some time (however short) to consider the barrage of information they have been given.
-They have seen the presentations from Andy and Steve – they have got those presentations and it is only reasonable they will need time to conclude how best to deal with the issues we have raised.
+They have seen the presentations from Andy and others – they have got those presentations and it is only reasonable they will need time to conclude how best to deal with the issues we have raised.

 We absolutely don't want to influence what the FCA does next.
 Clearly, we have our own views of how this should progress.
 But today's meeting was not, in anyway an attack on the FCA it was simply an excellent opportunity to present a series of indisputable facts – which we did.